Fort Ticonderoga: Geography and early history

 Lake Champlain forms part of the border between New York and Vermont, and the Hudson River together formed an important travel route that was used by American Indians long before the arrival of European colonists.
 The route was relatively free of obstacles to navigation, with only a few portages.
 One strategically important place on the route lies at a narrows near the southern end of Lake Champlain.
-Ticonderoga Creek was known in colonial times as La Chute River because it was named by French colonists; enters the lake at this point carrying water from Lake George.
+Ticonderoga Creek, known in colonial times as La Chute River because it was named by French colonists, enters the lake at this point carrying water from Lake George.
 The site provides commanding views of the southern extent of Lake Champlain, Mount Defiance, at 853 ft, and two other hills (Mount Hope and Mount Independence) overlook the area.